vega/compass/README.md

 query, Compass produces ranked group of visualization described using [Vega-Lite](http://github.com/vega/vega-lite).

 Compass is NO LONGER in an active development.
-Details about replacement project: CompassQL are coming soon.
+Please use https://github.com/vega/compassql

 ## Development Guide